Ardfinnan Castle: Restoration

 In the 18th or early 19th century, 15 acres with Ardfinnan Castle were reinstated to a descendant of Maurice de Prendergast and relative of Sir Thomas Prendergast, who were now the Prendergasts' of Newcastle.
 They were Protestant Ascendancy.
 The castle's tower-house received a restoration around 1846, with the addition of adjoining buildings and was essentially turned into a country house.
 Flying the Union Jack over the village and attempts at building a wall around the village green was a source of local contentment for its new occupants.
+A grandson of Edmund Prendergast, Ardfinnan Castle, was the explorer Sir George Sutherland McKenzie.
 The last man holding the Prendergast family seat at Ardfinnan Castle was Admiral Sir Robert Prendergast, who settled in England following retirement in 1920.

-John Mulcahy, local owner of the underlying Ardfinnan Woollen Mills, purchased the castle in 1921.
-Further restorations were made by 1929, during which William Mulcahy recovered a Spanish helmet from the castle grounds dating to the 1601 Siege of Kinsale.
+John Mulcahy, a Catholic and local owner of the underlying Ardfinnan Woollen Mills, purchased the castle in 1921.
+Further restorations were made by 1929, during which mill workers recovered a Spanish helmet from the castle grounds dating to the 1601 Siege of Kinsale.
 The latest addition is the three-storey gable-ended wing, likely added during the 1930s.

+The castle, bridge and adjoining watermill are the village's protected structures.